AnthonyThomahawk/Silverblade-CSGO/README.md

         public const Int32 set_abs_origin = 0x1DF800;
 ```
 # HWID lock
-To open the cheat after compiling, you need to either change the HWID to the one of the computer you will be using (using a seperate project ill be releasing soon) or comment/delete the HWID lock code.
+To get the HWID of your computer/HDD, you need to run [THIS](https://github.com/AnthonyThomahawk/Simple-HWID-Windows) program, and then copy-paste the HWID from the CMD window, into the cheat's source (variable named lock in SV6Test.cpp).